-I keep coming back to HorseWorks because although I really don’t consider it to be work, I love being busy around the ranch.
-From wrangling in the horses early in the morning and watching the sun rise, to herding cattle and even fixing fences, it’s just so nice to be outside, working with animals with the beautiful scenery around me.
-I really want to learn all aspects of running a ranch.
-The work can be physically hard and sometimes the hours are long but I always feel so satisfied when I sit down in the evenings (plus I sleep very well).
+I keep coming back to HorseWorks because although I really don’t consider it to be work, I love a vacation that keeps me busy.
+From wrangling in the horses early in the morning and watching the sunrise to herding cattle and even patching a fence, it’s just so nice to be outside, experiencing animals with the beautiful scenery around me.
+I really love all aspects of ranch life.
+The days in the saddle can be physically hard and sometimes the rides are long but I always feel so satisfied when I sit down in the evenings (plus I sleep very well).
 In a way, it feels like a very ‘free’ life.
-And don’t worry, it’s not all work and horses – we have plenty of time for other fun activities like going swimming, or a Yellowstone trip.
+And don’t worry, it’s not all riding and horses – we have plenty of time for other fun activities like going swimming, or a Yellowstone trip.

 - Meet new friends from all over the world!

 The best part about Horseworks by far, is meeting like-minded people from all over the world.
-It can be challenging to live with 10 or more people for a few weeks, but I love sharing our enthusiasm for horses, hearing everyone’s stories, laughing together, getting to know everyone better, teaching them on something I’m so passionate about, and making sure they have the best time and experience real ranch live.
-The interns always say that after three days, they feel like they have known each other for ages.
-We get so many solo travellers, but what they all have in common is that they love horses.
-All the activities and teamwork ensure that after three weeks it feels like you are saying goodbye to lifelong friends.
-I can’t wait to meet you this summer!
+It can be challenging to live with 10 or more people for a few weeks, but I love sharing our enthusiasm for horses, hearing everyone’s stories, laughing together, getting to know everyone better, and experiencing a lifestyle I’m so passionate about.
+The participants always say that after three days, they feel like they have known each other for ages.
+We get many solo travellers, but what they all have in common is that they love horses.
+All the activities ensure that after three weeks it feels like you are saying goodbye to lifelong friends.
+We can’t wait to meet you this summer!